hayshin/hyprrun/README.md

+Fork of [raise](https://github.com/svelterust/raise) with little change: classes are found using lower().contains() instead of exact match.
+Name changed to be not confused when installed.

-# raise
+# Hyprrun

-Run or raise implemented for Hyprland.
+Run or raise / Jumpapp implemented for Hyprland.
 It will raise window if it exists, or cycle to next window if current window matches class to focus.
 Otherwise it will launch new window.

 ```
-$ raise
+$ hyprrun
-Usage: raise -c <class> -e <launch>
+Usage: hyprrun -c <class> -e <launch>

 Raise window if it exists, otherwise launch new window.